-Pursuant to applicable legislation and current practice, the SICAV is not subject to any Luxembourg income or capital gains tax.
+Under the terms of current Luxembourg legislation and according to current practice, the SICAV is not subject to Luxembourg income tax.
 Similarly, dividends paid by the SICAV are not subject to any form of Luxembourg withholding tax.

-However, the SICAV is liable in Luxembourg for an annual duty representing 0.05% of the net asset value of the SICAV.
-This duty is notably reduced to 0.01% for classes reserved for institutional investors.
-This tax is payable quarterly based on the assets of the SICAV and calculated at the end of the calendar quarter to which the tax relates.
+However, the SICAV is liable in Luxembourg to an annual tax representing 0.05% of the SICAV's net assets.
+This tax is reduced to 0.01% for classes reserved for institutional investors.
+This tax is payable quarterly based on the net assets of the SICAV and calculated at the end of the quarter to which the tax relates.